tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 * A validity interval
 * A public key (with its associated algorithm)

-The signature on the sub-certificate indicates a delegation from a normal certificate.
+The signature on the sub-certificate indicates a delegation from the master certificate which is issued to the TLS server operator.
 The key pair used to sign a sub-certificate is presumed to be one whose public key is contained in an X.509 certificate that associates one or more names to the sub-certificate signing key.

 A TLS handshake that uses sub-certificates differs from a normal handshake in a few important ways:

 * The client provides an extension in its ClientHello that indicates support for this mechanism
-* The server provides a sub-certificate in addition to a normal certificate chain
+* The server provides both the certificate chain terminating in its master certificate as well as the sub-certificate.
-* The client uses information in the server's normal certificate to verify the signature on the sub-certificate and verify that the server is asserting an expected identity
+* The client uses information in the server's master certificate to verify the signature on the sub-certificate and verify that the server is asserting an expected identity.
-* The client uses the public key in the sub-certificate to verify the CertificateVerify message in the TLS handshake
+* The client uses the public key in the sub-certificate as the server's working key for the TLS handshake.

-[[ Ed. - The specifics of how sub-certificates are structured and providedby the server are still to be determined; see below ]]
+[[ Ed. - The specifics of how sub-certificates are structured and provided by the server are still to be determined; see below. ]]

 # Related Work